 These sessions helped me to understand the needs and expectations in representation, gauge the relevance of best practices and test a selection of best practices and examples.
 All research participants were fairly compensated and trauma-informed practices were employed to create a safe, inclusive and equitable research experience.

-Experts consulted included: Max Masure (gender identity, inclusive design), Jourdan Saunders (race, disability, speech language pathology and inclusive branding) from The Disability Key, Irina Rusakova (neurodiversity, inclusive research and design) and Dwight Howard Vom Hofe (race and ethnicity, language learning)
+Experts consulted included: Max Masure (gender identity, inclusive design), Jourdan Saunders (race, disability, speech language pathology and inclusive branding) from The Resource Key, Irina Rusakova (neurodiversity, inclusive research and design) and Dwight Howard Vom Hofe (race and ethnicity, language learning)

 Iterative development of robust guide